By Bob Carney

 Jaclyn Sweeney, who played at Arizona State University, has 2 victories in 2 seasons on tour, and made a remarkable 14 cuts in 15 events during her rookie season last year and has been ranked in the top ten throughout the 2013 season.

 Jackie Stoelting, began playing at age 4, and was a member of the winning 2007 NCAA Division II Women’s Golf Championship team.

 Melissa Eaton, who joined the tour last year from Lousiana State University, won at the Florida’s Natural Charity Classic in March.

-Symetra stars at the 24th Annual Cox Classic join Hall of Famer Pat Bradley, winner of 31 LPGA events, including six major championships, and Val Skinner, who won six times on the LPGA Tour, including the 1985 Konica San Jose Classic (over one Pat Bradley).
+Symetra stars at the 24th Annual Cox Classic join Hall of Famer Pat Bradley, winner of 31 LPGA events, including six major championships, hit promotional products and Val Skinner, who won six times on the LPGA Tour, including the 1985 Konica San Jose Classic (over one Pat Bradley).
 Skinner’s Foundation is a beneficiary of the Cox Classic, and conducts one of the leading breast-cancer education programs in the country.